MoSadri/Thesis_2023/README.md

 1. generate_cv_data.py
 1. run_cross_validation.py
 * The "data" folder referenced below is available in [data.zip  v1.0.0](https://github.com/MoSadri/Thesis_2023/releases/download/v1.0.0/data.zip)
 * Note that the files in the input folder are aligned with the original analysis data set of TDavidson (i.e., labeled_data.csv).
-In addition, the data entries are labeled with target groups in the files in the input folder
+In addition, the data entries are labeled with target groups in the files in the input folder.

 All .py files can be executed with a simple command like this: